-Provides concurrent psychiatric and chemical-dependency treatment for patients with a dual diagnosis.
-To develop and enhance recovery opportunities for individuals who experience a dual disorder of an emotional or psychiatric illness and a chemical addiction, and to provide support and education.
-These clients are included in the Intensive Outpatient Program.
+Solace Counseling provides concurrent psychiatric and chemical-dependency treatment for patients with a dual diagnosis.
+We work hard to develop and enhance recovery opportunities for individuals who experience a dual disorder of an emotional or psychiatric illness and a chemical addiction and work diligently to provide continuous support and education.
+READ MORE

 Ambulatory (Outpatient) Detoxification

-Outpatient Detox Treatment operates as a stand-alone treatment which is significantly different from traditional residential or hospital based detox programs.
+Ambulatory Outpatient Detoxification Treatment operates as a stand-alone treatment which is significantly different from traditional residential or hospital-based detox programs.

 These new treatments have greatly advanced the ability to detox in an outpatient setting.
-This level of service includes a physical exam, lab work, and daily counseling.
+This level of service includes assessment and patient observation, medical history, monitoring of vital signs, treatment of withdrawal symptoms, and referrals for ongoing addiction and substance abuse treatment.
 Outpatient detox may be followed with either an intensive or a less intensive outpatient-counseling program depending on individual patient needs.